intersystems-community/irisdemo-demo-opcua/README.md

 while OPC UA is defined so as to support quite a few others.
 Future work may involve modifying the adapter so that it can download other more complex data types as well.
+* Expanded Function Set - The OPC UA protocol specifies ways in which numerous operations may be conducted, most of which are not implemented here.
+Future work may implement some of those functions.

 ## Caution

 This OPC UA adapter for the IRIS is implemented using a native-code linked-library compiled specifically for use in Ubuntu containers.
-While the ObjectScript code included in this repository may work with many versions of IRIS, the linked-library itself will not.
-This OPC UA adapter is thus not necessarily usable outside of the context of these demos at this time.
-It is not clear whether or not functionality supporting this adapter will be available in future versions of IRIS.
+Other implementations of the adapter for use on other platforms and operating systems may be available.